-The following year, June 1963, Norman Hoffman, Geordie Charlton and myself again represented Great Britain in the European competition at the same venue, and took gold medals in the team event, against strong opposition including the US Army team, the Golden Knights.
+Later that same year, in June, Norman Hoffman, Geordie Charlton and myself again represented Great Britain in the European competition at the same venue, and took gold medals in the team event, against strong opposition including the US Army team, the Golden Knights.

 On our return to Abingdon, we were summoned to the OC’s office, presumably to receive official congratulations.
 Wrong.
 In company with Jake and Snowy, we were summarily given to understand that we would all be posted off PTS at the first available opportunity, the reason given being that, in the opinion of the OC, we had been around the Parachute Training School for long enough.
 Wing Commander Bernard F. Stannard was undeniably the boss and, by the end of the year, Norman had gone to Kenya, Geordie to Aldershot, Jake and Snowy to Singapore and I was on my way to Cyprus.
 With Peter Hearn also posted to Singapore, and Tommy commissioned into the RAF Regiment, the diaspora of the sport jumpers from the hangar was complete…